xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201.md

  There are two kinds of (free) tutoring services offered by the college.

- * The first kind is to [make an appointment](https://www.utica.edu/tutoring) at the learning commons for a virtual one-on-one tutoring service.
+ * The first kind is at the [learning commons](https://www.utica.edu/tutoring) at the Utica University Library.
  * The second kind is [Smarthinking](https://www.utica.edu/tutoring/smarthinking-online-tutoring), which is a 24/7 online tutoring service.

 ## Academic Integrity